HTTP Vs HTTPS

 Man-in-The-Middle attacks:

-This kind of attack is done by encrypting the data packets transmitting information between your web server and your visitors.
-For example, someone (i.e. an ISP, government, etc.) may capture the packets containing username and password information to steal that information.
-HTTPS prevents it from happening because it requires all data packets to be encrypted before transmission.
+This kind of attack is prevented by encrypting the data packets transmitting information between your web server and your visitors.
+For example, someone (e.g., an ISP, government, etc.) may capture the packets containing username and password information to steal that information.
+HTTPS prevents this because it requires all data packets to be encrypted before transmission.

 Let’s look at the five key benefits that make HTTPS protocol necessary for your blog with that information in mind.